mammhoud/code-quest-interview/README.md

 The project contains two main apps:

-* **core**: core business logic and models
+* **apis**: Apis Endpoints Samples and models
-* **apis**: token management and API endpoints
+* **core**: Token management, Profile and auth/permission logic

 ---

 ### Models

-The project includes several core models to handle workouts, exercises, statistics, and their relationships with user profiles.
+The project includes several models to handle workouts, exercises, statistics, and their relationships with user profiles Also Token model with profile&user relation.

 #### Exercise